danielmerriott/statamic-site-v2/_content/page.md

 jumbotron_link_dst: /about
 ---
 # Hello World!
 This is a template for a simple marketing or informational website.
 It includes a large callout called the hero unit and three supporting pieces of content.
-Use it as a starting point to create somet
+Use it as a starting point to create something amazing!